interrogator/corpkit/corpkit.rst

 Functions
 ----------------------

-*corpkit* contains a small set of standalone functions
+*corpkit* contains a small set of standalone functions.

 `as_regex`
 =================